cconn30/ccxyz/content/about.md

 author = ""
 +++

 I graduated from high school in greater Houston, TX, and I am currently a senior at Kansas State University in Manhattan, KS.
-I intend to pursue graduate studies in mathematics following graduation, and subsequently work in research, ideally in the academic realm.
+This fall, I will be a Ph.D. student at the University of Washington.
+I intend to work in research, ideally in the academic realm, following my time in Seattle.

 External to academia, my hobbies include (but are not limited to):